markolauren/sentinel/tableCreator tool/README.md

 # tableCreator.ps1 (v1)
-- a tool to capture the schema of existing Sentinel table, and create new table with same schema!
+💡 Tool to capture the schema of existing Sentinel table, and create new table with same schema!

 ### Usage: